Tarot Love Reading - 5 Insights into Your Present Love State of Affairs

 Step IV.
 Finally – concentrate for a minute.
 Look at the cards, then look into your soul, look into the depths of your thoughts and mental connections.
 That’s where the real magic of the tarot reading hides.
 And that’s where you will find the best insights.

-PAGE OF PENTACLES INTERPRETATION
+3 OF CUPS INTERPRETATION

-QUEEN OF CUPS INTERPRETATION
+WHEEL OF FORTUNE INTERPRETATION

-QUEEN OF WANDS INTERPRETATION
+KNIGHT OF WANDS INTERPRETATION

-4 OF CUPS INTERPRETATION
+10 OF SWORDS INTERPRETATION

 This is it for today, traveler.